 The gerrymandering removed the historic makeup of the district, taking effect in the 2012 election after Williams had retired, which did not prevent her from joining the call of her successor, Elizabeth Coggs (defeated in her run for state senate by Nikiya Harris), echoed by state Sen. Lena Taylor, for constituents to choose someone who “looked like them” – that is, African American.
 It was interpreted as a blatant racist appeal that brought other more famous black leaders (MICAH pastor Willie Brisco, labor leader Sheila Cochran, retired Rep. Tamara Grigsby and US Rep. Gwen Moore) out in anger over preferring the color of skin to the content of character.
 “We should focus on who has the heartful understanding and negotiating insight in addressing our problems,” Brisco told me in an interview when in 2012 he supported the lone white candidate in the all-female field, tested representative and firm negotiator Sandy Pasch who through gerrymandering was losing her own district.

-and liberal credentials are too strong or just right for District 10.
+Young and proven effective he may be, but by August 12 voters will have to decide if David Bowen's persuasive energy and liberal credentials are too strong or just right for District 10. |

 This is a contest among a successful young progressive legislator, county supervisor David Bowen (who is African American); a longtime backstage Democratic operative and consigliera for County Executive Chris Abele, Tia Torhorst (white and a Shorewood resident), and Democratic activist Bria Grant (also African American) who claims planning for Milwaukee’s future has been overlooked by the Democratic minority in Madison (a view that angers many of them).
 She is being pushed forward by Lena Taylor and shares the senator’s desires to expand school choice and belief that the legislature needs more black women, almost regardless.